Eric Daman

-Eric Daman is a costume designer, fashion model, television personality, and author from New York City.
+Eric Daman (born on August 21, 1970) is an American costume designer, fashion model, television personality, and author.
 Known for costume design and fashion styling on the American television series Sex and the City and Gossip Girl as well as designs for various products.

 Early life and education

-Eric Daman was born on August 21, 1970 in Monroe, Michigan, to Douglas and Maryann Daman.
+Daman was born on August 21, 1970, in Monroe, Michigan, to Douglas and Maryann Daman.
 When he was 18, Daman began his undergraduate education at Wabash College, a small, private, liberal arts college for men, located in Crawfordsville, Indiana.
 He later transferred to Paris-Sorbonne University, a public research university in Paris, France, where he earned his Bachelor of Arts degree in French Literature at age 22.

 Career

 Daman began his career in the early 1990s as a fashion model in Paris.
 From there, Daman began working in the United States behind the scenes as a fashion stylist for photo advertising shoots and then television costume designer and set stylist.
 He also has designed luxury goods products.